vidyar/shippabledocs1/sources/config.rst

           - exampletwo@org.com

 You can also specify when you want to get notified using change|always|never.
-Always and never means you should be notified always or never. change means you want to notify only when the build status changes on the given branch.
+Change means you want to be notified only when the build status changes on the given branch.
+Always and never mean you want to be notified always or never respectively.

 .. code-block:: bash